gicrisf/windmenu/README.md

 fg_input  = "#d8dee9"
 ```

 `theme = "default"` is reserved for the built-in scheme, so you can always switch back.
-An unknown theme name is never fatal — windmenu warns (visible in `windmenu config path`) and keeps the built-in colors.
+An unknown theme name is never fatal because windmenu warns (visible in `windmenu config path`) and keeps the built-in colors.
 Top-level color keys always win over the selected theme, so you can pick a theme and still override just its accent.

 ## Commands